proxima-one/plonky2/starky2/src/starky2lib/rlp/ARCHITECTURE.md

 # RLP State Machine

 The RLP STARK is designed as a state machine utilizing CTLs to three memory starks, two of which are stacks.
 This document describes the state machine, not the STARK.
-The STARK uses 136 columns total.

 ## Memories